 The fastest way to reduce inflammation can be summarized in three words: Change your diet.
 If you want to reduce that inflammation ASAP you need to ditch those inflammatory foods (at least for a certain period).
 At the end of the day, you should aim to switch up what you currently eat with nutrition packed foods that contain antioxidants.

 Why you ask?
 Well, antioxidants work super well because they reduce the levels of free radicals in your body.
-Less free radicals = less inflammation.
+Less free radicals = less chronic inflammation.

 You’ll also need a balanced diet that’s filled with protein, carbs, and healthy fat at each meal.
 If you aren’t sure how to go about these changes, you can check out this 5-Day Anti-Inflammatory Diet Meal Plan created by yours truly!

 Drinks that reduce inflammation also happen to be some of my favorites!
 And because they are liquid (obviously), it’s easier for your body to absorb and provide fast relief.

 - Lemon water: There’s a reason why everyone loves lemon water…and not just because it aids in weight loss!
 The antioxidants that you’ll find in lemons are powerful anti-inflammatory agents.
 They reduce swelling and help your body repair damaged tissues.
 You can check out my blog post for more infused water recipes for ideas!